ajGingrich/Nightlife-Coordination/README.md

 # Nightlife Coordination App

-Alt- Objective
+Objective
 ------

-Build a full stack Javascript app for freeCodeCamp Basejump Curriculum.
+Build a full stack Javascript app for  the freeCodeCamp Basejump Curriculum.
-The full description is here: [https://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app] (https://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app)
+The full description is here: https://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app

-Alt- User Stories
+User Stories
 ------

 * As an unauthenticated user, I can view all bars in my area.